 The expenses will also need `netting down’ before you recharge them.
 Please see our other article that covers recharging expenses.
-This explains how the `netting down’ process actually works.
+This explains how the `netting down’ process works.

 Therefore, the law assumes that a standard thirty-day payment period exists if there are no other payment terms that are stated.

-What’s more, if it does, the system will show all of the correct invoice details for your small business.
+An online system for your company’s record-keeping may also let you produce your invoices on the site.
+What’s more, if it does, the system will show all the correct invoice details for your small business.
 It will do all of the calculations for you.
-Indeed, this will include your chargeable time, the expenses that you are recharging, and it will work out the VAT, too, for you.
+Indeed, this will include your chargeable time and the expenses you are recharging, and it will work out the VAT, too, for you.

 Link to Contractor Advice UK group on